 History & Mission

-The Company was established in 1963 by Barbara Weisberger, a protégé of George Balanchine, through a Ford Foundation initiative to develop regional professional dance companies.
-A leader in the regional ballet movement of the 1960s, the Company performed in the national spotlight for the first time in 1968 at City Center in New York - a highly successful debut that led to a decade of national touring, appearances on PBS’ acclaimed “Dance in America” series, and a stint as the official company of the Brooklyn Academy of Music during the 1970s.
-From 1987 to 1989, Pennsylvania Ballet forged an alliance with Milwaukee Ballet in an unprecedented venture to create one company.
-The new organization, with 43 dancers and a greatly expanded repertoire, was the first in the country to offer its dancers year-round employment.
+The Company was established in 1963 by Barbara Weisberger, a protégée of George Balanchine, through a Ford Foundation initiative to develop regional professional dance companies.
+The Company performed in the national spotlight for the first time in 1968 at City Center in New York - a highly successful debut that led to the Company’s first performance of The Nutcracker with second act by George Balanchine in 1968, appearances on PBS’ acclaimed “Dance in America” series in 1977, and a decade of touring including Kennedy Center debut in 1979.

 In 1982, co-founder of Nederland Dans Theatre Benjamin Harkarvy, was appointed artistic director of Pennsylvania Ballet.
 With strong European roots, Benjamin Harkarvy expanded Pennsylvania Ballet’s repertoire by introducing European contemporary choreography.
 Constantly pushing the boundaries and redefining standards; Benjamin Harkarvy knew how to draw in people’s attention, taking risks on new young choreographers.